vasco2ramos/zapier-integrations/README.md

-# zapier-integrations
+# Zapier Services
-A repository with some basic Zapier integrations´
+A repository with a rest service for some Zapier integrations´

 DONE:
 - Github integration